-Covenant school shooter was under care for emotional disorder and hid guns at home, police say
+Covenant School shooter was under care for emotional disorder and hid guns at home, police say

 The writings revealed the attack at the Christian school "was calculated and planned," police said.
 The shooter was "someone that had multiple rounds of ammunition, prepared for confrontation with law enforcement, prepared to do more harm than was actually done," Drake said.

-Three weapons -- an AR-15, a Kel-Tec SUB 2000, and a handgun -- were found, and police believe Hale got at least two of the weapons legally, he said.
+Three weapons -- an AR-15, a Kel-Tec SUB 2000, and a handgun -- were found at the school, he said.
 A search warrant executed at Hale's home led to the seizure of a sawed-off shotgun, a second shotgun and other evidence, according to police.

+"They found a lot of documents.
+This was clearly planned," Mayor Cooper said.
+"There was a lot of ammunition.
+There were guns."

 Police have referred to Hale as a "female shooter," and at an evening news conference added Hale was transgender.
 Hale used male pronouns on a social media profile, a spokesperson told CNN when asked to clarify.